China's December home prices stay resilient as big cities rebound

 China's real estate stocks <.CSI000948> moved higher after the data.

-Chinese policymakers have rolled out a flurry of measures to support growth in 2018, including cutting the amount of cash that some banks must hold as reserves several times to boost lending to smaller businesses.
+Chinese policymakers have rolled out a flurry of measures to support growth, including cutting in January the amount of cash that some banks must hold as reserves for the fifth time in a year, to boost lending to smaller businesses.

-Analysts say relaxing some curbs on property buyers would be one way for policymakers to avert a sharper economic slowdown, but nationwide easing is unlikely as it raises the risk of a bubble and adds to household debt.
+Wang Yifeng, director of the Financial Center of Minsheng Bank's Research Institute in Beijing, said banks had stepped up mortgage lending recently though interest rates have peaked.

+"We believe that household leverage will continue to rise and a 10 percent discount on mortgage rate may reappear.
+This is an inevitable trend that will create a hedge for the entire market," he said, adding that some restrictive property curbs could be loosened.

 Price growth in China's top-tier cities - Beijing, Shanghai, Shenzhen and Guangzhou - was robust in December compared with the smaller cities, rising 1.3 percent from a month earlier, compared with an increase of 0.3 percent in November, the NBS said in a statement accompanying the data.